ltfschoen/MUDTemplate/README.md

   * Run `pnpm mud set-version -v canary` in both the client and contracts package of your project then run `pnpm install` at the root to update your project to the latest canary version

 ### Tips when Troubleshooting <a id="troubleshooting"></a>

+**Please create an issue by clicking [here](https://github.com/ltfschoen/MUDTemplate/issues) and describing the error and upload a screenshot of any errors.**

 * How to resolve PNPM global bin directory error
   * If you get the following error when running `pnpm run dev`, then it may be because you previously built the files on a host machine and copied them to a Docker container.